richardschoen/iforgit/knowledge/object_source_change_querysql.md

     o.objname;
 ```

-## This SQL attempts to list all module info for RPGLE and CLLE objects along with module source info
+## This SQL attempts to list all objects and module info for RPGLE and CLLE objects along with module source info
-Your mileage may vary with this query.
+This variation lists source file info for ILE modules, but NOT for the non-ILE objects.
 ❗There are 3 places you need to replace ```YOURLIBNAME``` with the library you are working with.
 ```
 -- List module info for ILE objects